CathalButler/gaa-air-hockey/README.md

 ###  [Releases](https://github.com/butlawr/gaa-air-hockey/releases/tag/1.0)

 ### PC
 Source code is available from cloning this project and opening it in Unity.
-You many also download and import the package to Unity inside a new 2D project.<br>
+You may also download and import the package to Unity inside a new 2D project.<br>
    * NOTE: The application was developed as an Android build within Unity on Linux, please take this into account when using it on Windows.<br>
         - On Linux package imports and works as it should.
         - On Windows the importing package method does not seem to work correctly.